BSarmady/PlaneTree.php/README.md

 Create as many roles as required under each organization unit or inherit roles from organization nodes above in the tree.
 Permissions for each role will be visible in tree format allowing to give permission to a certain task all together or granular.

-**Norte:** If your system is using Active directory, Roles will be imported from Active directory and only permission for each role is editable
+**Note:** If your system is using Active directory, Roles will be imported from Active directory and only permission for each role is editable

-**Norte:** If your system is using SSO (Single Sign On), role permissions are configured in SSO Main and SSO Clients are not required to configure Role permissions.
+**Note:** If your system is using SSO (Single Sign On), role permissions are configured in SSO Main and SSO Clients are not required to configure Role permissions.

 ### Create Users